jhumelsine/jhumelsine.github.io/_posts/2024-11-07-abstraction-cohesion.md

 A Reese’s Cup would be tightly coupled if it were the only form from which we could get chocolate or peanut butter.
 Imagine scraping the insides from a Reese’s Cup as the only means to make a peanut butter sandwich.

 Tight coupling occurs when disparate software concepts are stuck together.
 For example, the communication framework, business logic and persistence implementations are intertwined in the same method.
-A change to the communication framework may affect the business logic.
-A change in the persistence my affect the communication framework, etc. Reusing the business logic in another context becomes impossible.
+A change to one of these elements runs a risk of affecting or breaking one of the other non-related coupled elements.
+A tightly coupled method is often a violation of the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle), since there's more than reason for it to change.
+Reusing the business logic in another context becomes impossible with it's tightly couplied with other elements.

 Many modern software practices, such as [Design Patterns](https://jhumelsine.github.io/2023/08/24/its-your-move.html), [Hexagonal Architecture/Ports & Adapters](https://jhumelsine.github.io/2023/10/24/hexagonal-architecture-introduction.html), and others address tight coupling.
 They promote loose coupling.
 The first [Design Pattern Principle](https://jhumelsine.github.io/2023/09/06/design-pattern-principles.html) addresses this, even if it doesn’t mention coupling directly: __Program to an interface, not an implementation__.